 The enterprises that are involved in certain infrastructural projects are required to conduct environmental impact assessments.
 There are thirteen projects listed under the Environmental Impact Assessment Law, including construction of a national road; construction of a railway; construction of an airport facility; construction of a general waste disposal site; construction of an industrial waste disposal site; and the planning of ports and harbours.
 Large-scale projects, called Class-1 Projects, are always subject to assessment.
 A project that is smaller in scale than a Class-1 Project is referred to as a Class-2 Project.
-A Class-2 Project is subject to assessment if so determined through the corresponding screening procedure.
+A Class-2 Project is subject to assessment if so determined through the screening procedure, which determines the necessity of assessment, taking into consideration factors such as a project's size and characteristics (how influential the project is on the environment) or a neighbourhood's circumstances (how vulnerable the neighbourhood is with regard to the change of environment to be caused by the project).